eonu/goldfish/README.md

   @import url("path/to/goldfish.css");
   ```

-Then you can start using the font family:
+Then you can start using the font faces:

 ```scss
 @import url("goldfish.css");